![Singh v Bains [2026] EWCA Civ 408](https://www.42br.com/_files/article/989/1453-chhris-man.png)

 Christopher specialises in chancery/commercial, real property and professional negligence work.
-He has a busy court practice ranging from frequent appearances at trials and interlocutory applications in the TCC, Queen’s Bench and Chancery Divisions to contested multi-track trials and applications in District Registries/ County Courts; and before the Property Chamber.
-He also has a growing domestic and international arbitration practice.
+He has a busy court practice ranging from frequent appearances at trials and interlocutory applications in the Queen’s Bench and Chancery Divisions to contested multi-track trials and applications in District Registries/ County Courts; and before the Property Chamber.
+He also has a domestic and international arbitration practice.
 Much of Christopher’s work is advisory – both in writing and in conference.
 As well as preparing pleadings and other court documents, Christopher is also regularly involved in non-contentious drafting.
 He routinely appears at mediations/round table conferences and frequently works as part of multi-disciplinary teams and with experts.
-He is instructed by a large range of solicitors from city firms to regional High Street firms and from large companies to individuals.
+He is instructed by a large range of solicitors, from city firms to regional High Street firms and from large companies to individuals.
 He is qualified to accept direct access from the public and is willing to consider work on a CFA basis.

 Business litigation is at the heart of Christopher’s practice.